Reddoch Clinics is Eastern Ontario’s dedicated provider of infant and baby circumcisions.

 Baby circumcision is commonly done relatively early in the life of your son.
-Procedures completed in the first four weeks are considered newborn circumcisions.
+Procedures completed in the first weeks are considered newborn circumcisions.
 We recommend scheduling infant circumcision as soon as possible, ideally within the first two months of your babies life.
-Reddoch Clinics performs circumcision for infants and babies, and boys up to about 12 to 15 months of age – pre-toddler boys only.
+Reddoch Clinics performs circumcision for infants and babies up to two months of age only.

 We also offer circumcision for babies from Gatineau, and elsewhere in the province of Quebec.
 Circumcision is not covered by RAMQ so Quebec clients can benefit from Reddoch Clinics expertise with circumcision for babies.

 If you have taken the decision to have your son circumcised it is recommended to schedule the procedure as soon as possible in his young and new life.

 It is best to have finished feeding your son just before bringing him into the office, so that your baby will not be overly hungry while you are waiting in the office.
 If your baby is hungry when you arrive, you can feed him at any time during your visit.

 Please read on to learn about the multiple steps we will take to minimize your baby’s discomfort during the short infant circumcision procedure.
 Our doctor will take good care of your son and you will be present the whole time.

 You will be at our Cornwall circumcision clinic for just over an hour, and we want to make that time as pleasant as possible.